Changes to IRB Human Subjects Protections Are in Place

 - Requirement that consent forms for certain federally funded clinical trials be posted on a public website.”

 The deadline for compliance with the provisions of the new Common Rule was January 21, 2019.
-Is now in place.
+They are now in force.
 View the HHS final rule.

-The IRB will continue to communicate with the AU community as it progresses in its work, and as the federal government issues guidance.
+The IRB will continue to communicate with the AU community as it progresses in its work, and as the federal government issues guidance regarding implementation of the new policies under the Revised Common Rule.

 For more information on the Augustana Institutional Review Board or institutional requirements regarding research involving human subjects, please contact the IRB at email@example.com.